DrBuddyO1/stock-analysis/README.md

   1. Starting from an existing working code base might discourage readers or consumers from independent consideration of a problem and approach and reduce the chance that disruptive and revolutionary rather than evolutions thought might be brought to bear.
   2. Refactoring might encourage or promote the "misapplication" of an approach to other problems and result in awkward or misapplied strategies and principles.
 ### How do these pros and cons apply to refactoring the original VBA script?
+- Pros:
+  1. Multiple individuals can apply efforts to modifying a successful strategy and a large nunmber of approaches can be kicked off quickly.
+  2. Each effort is faciliated by having a fully working strategy and efforts can be expedited by having a clean and simple approach to debugging small changes rather than risk breaking things in a substantive and vexing way.
+- Cons:
+  1. There are a number of alternative strategies for attempting to improve the code from a speed perspective.
+Most involve efforts to avoid cycling through the full list of tickers by esablishing independent start and end lines for each unique ticker.
+However, when a successful strategy becomes the starting point for additional attempts, there is sometimes a significant bias toward "tweaks" to a current strategy rather than a new and unique approach.